Kibi-ike temple ruins: History

 The temple grounds measured 260 meters north-to-south and 180 meters east-to-west.
 The layout of the buildings was centered on an enclosed courtyard with the Main Hall to the east and the Pagoda to the west and the Middle Gate to the south.
 The foundations of the Main Hall and Pagoda overlap with the bank of Kibi-ike pond.
 The Main Hall foundations measure 37 by 25 meters, which is more that three times the size of the foundations of the Hōryū-ji Kondō.
 No foundation stones remain, but from the size, it corresponds to a seven-by-four bay structure.
 The foundation was built using tamped earth.
 This technique is also seen at Hōryū-ji, and is considered to be a North Chinese technique that is distinct from the Baekje techniques used at Asuka-dera, and is presumed to have been brought back by Japanese envoys from the Sui dynasty.

 The foundations of the Pagoda have not been excavated.
 The foundation measures approximately 32 meters on each side with an estimated restored height of 2.8 meters.
 The scale of the foundation is four times the size of the five-story pagoda of Hōryū-ji, surpassing other Asuka temples and even the seven-story pagoda of Tōdai-ji in the Nara period.
 It is comparable to the foundation of the nine-story pagoda of Daikandai-ji.
 No foundation stones remain on the top of the foundation platform, but a huge hole where the central core stone was located has been found in the center of the foundation.
 The pagoda is assumed to be a nine-story structure.

 The foundations of the Middle Gate have also been discovered.
 The gate was off center from the central axis of the temple, suggesting that the Main Hall and Pagoda had separate Middle Gates; however, the site of a Middle Gate for the Pagoda has not been found.
-Three foundations believed to have been the dormitories of monks have been found, two to north of the Main Hhall and one to the west.
+Three foundations believed to have been the dormitories of monks have been found, two to north of the Main Hall and one to the west.
 Other dormitories are believed to have existed.
 No foundations for a Lecture Hall or a South Gate have yet been discovered.